What is a KPI, a CSF and BSC?

 Imagine a dispatch supervisor with 100 deliveries, 98 easy ones and 2 large ones to key customers.
 If the supervisor is measured on all dispatches they will do the 98 easy ones first and may miss the deadline of the two important ones.
 If, on the other hand we measure only the dispatches to key customers the dispatch team will do those deliveries before the morning beak and juggles the rest as best they can.
 If we communicated the ‘DROP’ to the dispatch team they could then priories the deliveries.
 Missing the deadlines for ‘Pearl’ customers is not a problem.
 In fact, we should have given a large lead time for delivery to these customers as we have other higher priority customers.

 There will be few KPIs in head office operations.
-In other words, it is sad to say that we are not critical to day-to-day operations, other than of course, our systems being in operation.
+In other words, it is sad to say that many head office function activities are not critical to day-to-day operations, other than of course, our operational systems .
 If we only have 10 KPIs in an organization, the remainder are RIs and PIs, which the accounting team will have a number of.
-In my ‘Pareto 80/20 for the Corporate Accountant’ book, there is a scorecard for the finance team.
+In my ‘The Financial Controllers and CFO’s Toolkit’ book, there is a scorecard for the finance team.

 Where should we trap KPIs –is it in an Enterprise Data Warehouse or in a dedicated system?